arestivo/slides/markdown/php.md

 Methods are like functions that have access to the private properties of the class.
 They also have the same visibility keywords as properties.

-However, due to the dynamic typed nature of PHP, to access these properties the pseudo-variable **$this** must be used:
+However, due to the dynamically typed nature of PHP, to access these properties the pseudo-variable **$this** must be used:

 ```php
 class Car {